 The Statistics Window shows statistics for the values in each of the table's columns.
-You can
+You can display it using the Column Statistics ( ) button when the chosen table is selected in the

-) button when the chosen table is selected in the Control Window's Table List.
+Control Window's Table List.

 The calculated values are displayed in a JTable widget with a row for each column in the main table, and a column for each of a number of statistical quantities calculated on some or all of the values in the data table column corresponding to that grid row.
 The following columns are shown by default: